 Q. What if I don’t have a Kindle or other e-reader?

-A. My book can also be read using the Free Kindle Reader App for your PC, Mac, iPad (or other tablet), iPhone, or Android phone or device.
+A. My book can also be read using the Free Kindle Reader App for your PC, Mac, iPad, iPhone, or Android phone or device.

 Q. Why are you only selling the book via Amazon?

 A. I originally had my first book for sale via several other channels, but almost all copies sold were through Amazon.
-So I decided to keep things simple this time and sell “End Closet Chaos” exclusively via Amazon.com.
+So I decided to keep things simple the second time around and sell “End Closet Chaos” exclusively via Amazon.com.

 Q. Is this book available in print format?